Bg

 20 month old sleep schedule

 If your toddler is struggling to fall asleep at bedtime, consider whether the awake period between nap and bedtime is age-appropriate.
-Insufficient awake time before bed often leads to lots of playing in the crib before eventually falling asleep, whereas overtired toddlers are more likely to cry.
+Insufficient awake time before bed lots of playing in the crib before eventually falling asleep, whereas overtired toddlers are more likely to cry.

-Ideally, your 20 month old will be getting 11 - 12 hours of sleep at night, so bedtime should be about 12 - 13 hours after waking in the morning (as long as your child naps well).
+Ideally, your 20 month old will be, so bedtime should be about 12 - 13 hours after waking in the morning (as long as your child naps well).
 If your toddler takes a short nap, offer an earlier bedtime to limit overtiredness, which often leads to shortened nighttime sleep.

 20 month old baby sleep FAQ